salander0411/donkeycar-sagemaker/README.md

 Make sure you collect good data.

-1. Practice driving around the track a couple times without recording data.
+1. Practice driving around the track a couple times.
+You could easily run the car by running ```python manage.py drive```.
-2. When you're confident you can drive 10 laps without mistake press Start Recording
+2. When you're confident you can drive 10 laps without mistake, delete the previous unuseful data in S3 (**EXCEPT meta.json**) and restart driving and producing new data.
 3. If you crash or run off the track press Stop Car immediately to stop recording.
 A little bad data won't affect your autopilot.
 4. After you've collected 10-20 laps of good data (5-20k images) you can stop your car with Ctrl-c in the ssh session for your car.
 5. The data you've collected is sent to AWS and stored in your Amazon S3 bucket.

 ## Training the model with Amazon SageMaker